romanzy313/ts-duplex/README.md

 # API

 TODO.
-Most things are well typed.
+Most things are typed.
 Try it out and explore!

 # Caviats